Great Writers Steal

 The saying “imitation is the highest form of flattery” doesn’t necessarily apply to website content.
 In fact, it can get you into serious trouble.
-Google kills 250,000 search links a week as they crack down on urls that infringe on copyrighted material.
-Some argue that there’s no such thing as original content anymore.
+It’s well known that Google punishes duplicate content unless it’s marked as “canonical”.
+But some argue that there’s no such thing as original content anymore.
 We’re just reshuffling the cards already dealt.
 I’d like to think otherwise.
 Not because it’s untrue, but it would be a sad world if nothing new was created.
-Even so, with millions of bloggers posting website content daily, how do you legally riff on the ongoing online conversation?
+Even so, with millions of bloggers posting website content daily, how do you legally riff on the ongoing online conversation without crossing the line?

 Ever wonder who might be “borrowing” your website content?
 There are several tools to help you monitor your killer content.

 - Google Alerts – set up alerts to see when your copyrighted material is posted.
 These alerts can be set at whatever frequency you can handle.

 - Copyscape – is a nifty tool that will compare an URL page and see if it’s been copied verbatim elsewhere on the web.

 Lastly, you could add a copyright to your website’s footer.
 Even though it offers little practical protection, it might make you feel better and could deter someone from ripping off your ideas.

 Launching a website and need help with content?
 Or, are you tweaking your landing pages to improve sales conversion?